PrairieLearn/PrairieLearn/docs/lti13Instructors.md

 LTI 1.3 is under active development and beta testing.

 Our only currently supported Learning Management System is Canvas.
-Supporting additional learning systems will be supported after our first roll out with Canvas.
+Supporting additional learning systems will be explored after Canvas support comes out of beta.

 Sending grades is currently a manual operation for instructors.
 We will add the configurable ability for PrairieLearn to push grades continuously so Canvas is